-Hello and Happy Spring – YES – finally it has officially arrived and that makes me soooo very happy.
+Hello – Spring officially arrived and that makes me soooo very happy!

 Not with the President and Michelle, but my hubby and a group of friends.
 We went to DC last Thursday to attend a memorial service at Arlington National Cemetery for a good friend’s mom.
 After that we stayed over the weekend to do touristy things – like going monument hopping on Saturday.
 The weather was perfect and we enjoyed hanging out on the National Mall.
 I have visited DC many times and have seen most of the sights, but DC is such a well planned out city and it is always a pleasure to walk around especially in the Springtime.

 We strolled around a few monuments.
 I found the Korean War Memorial very unique – Sculptures of soldiers walking.
 They were all so detailed all the way down to the snaps on their rain gear.
 It was a simple memorial, but very effective and well done.

 The WWII Memorial is pretty new.
 Every state is represented with the fountain in the center.
 Since the reflecting pool that runs up to the Washington Monument was under construction – this fountain was a popular place to sit and enjoy the sunshine.

 As we left to walk toward the Washington Monument we saw this.

 The best shot I could get.
 I don’t think I have ever seen a Bald Eagle before.
 We joked that it must have been staged – that the DC planners bring them in to reside here on the National Mall for the tourists.